jballands/peanut-db/README.md

 # peanut-db

-This is a simple Node.js application that demonstrates how vectors databases like [Chroma](https://github.com/chroma-core/chroma) and [Pinecone](https://www.pinecone.io/) work at an _extremely_ high-level.
+A tiny, simple Node.js application that demonstrates how vectors databases like [Chroma](https://github.com/chroma-core/chroma) and [Pinecone](https://www.pinecone.io/) work at an _extremely_ high-level.
+In particular, it demonstrates:

-Vector databases are really important to give large language models (LLMs) (like ChatGPT) "long-lived memory".
+- Using a sentence encoder to embedded sentences to 512-dimensional vectors
+- Storing the vector into an array data structure
+- Recalling a sentence that's similar to ones stored in the array by finding the cosine of angle between two vectors

 ## Installation